About Our Farm

 At 804 Cattle Company, our animals are our first priority.

-Our cattle are finished naturally through a grain-on-pasture system, meaning that they spend every day of their life on pasture at our family farm in Upper Marlboro, Maryland.
+Our cattle are finished naturally, meaning that they spend every day of their life on pasture at our family farm in Upper Marlboro, Maryland.
 Because we know that happy, healthy cattle make the best beef, we have an extensive preventive care program, raise our cattle in accordance with Beef Quality Assurance (BQA) Standards and use gentle handling practices.
 We also work with the county and federal conservation services to make sure that our farming practices are sustainable and do not negatively impact the environment or the Chesapeake Bay Watershed.

-Our herd is maintained daily by a licensed Veterinarian, our very own Roxann Motroni, who lives on the land.
+Our herd is maintained daily by a licensed veterinarian, who lives on the land.
 In fact, we have three generations of our family living on the land and maintaining our herd daily to ensure we deliver everything you expect.

 Here is what you can expect from the 804 brand: